-To changing engine oil:
+To replacing engine oil:

-- (1) Stop the engine and set it in a vertical position. - (2) Remove the top cowl and oil filter cap.
-Allow it to cool. - (3) Put a oil drain pan under the oil drain screw. - (4) Remove the oil drain screw and completely drain oil from the engine. - (5) Tighten the oil drain screw. - (6) Fill the engine through filler port with recommended oil (see chart below) to the upper dipstick mark. - 7) Tighten the oil filler cap.
+- 1 Stop the engine and set it in a vertical position. - (2) Remove the top cowl and oil filter cap.
+Allow it to cool. - 3 Put a oil drain pan under the oil drain screw. - 4 Remove the oil drain screw and completely drain oil from the engine. - (5) Tighten the oil drain screw. - (6) Fill the engine through filler port with recommended oil (see chart below) to the upper level mark. - (7) Tighten the oil filler cap.